 If you enjoy helping people, and are CPR certified, the Playa del Fuego First Aid department needs you to volunteer!
 First Aid Volunteers (FAVs) function mostly as band-aid distributors, who happen to also be trained in the lively art of CPR.
 They are NOT your doctor, and they are NOT here to give you medical advice!

 To be a FAV, you must possess a valid CPR certification, and participate in the provided training.
-First Aid Training is always Friday night of PDF at 6pm at the First Aid Station.
-If you are unable to attend the scheduled training, email the department lead prior to the event.
+First Aid Orientation is always Friday night of PDF at 6pm at the First Aid Station and covers site specific information and protocols.
+If you are unable to attend the scheduled orientation, please email the department lead prior to the event.